42Bastian/JaguarDemos/README.md

 The encrypted size is limited to 10 time 64 bytes, though it is possible to use the rest of the ROM ;-)

+Most of these intro need a Model-M BIOS.

+If run with BigPEmu, be sure to select _Boot ROM Image_.

 ## 64

 A collection of 64 (or below) intros